 Foster said Alpha Kappa Alpha didn't report the incident to the Office of Fraternity and Sorority Life because the organization didn't want to "dampen the shine" of their new members' big day.

 But she said it frustrated her organization.
 And it isn't the first time a NPHC organization has felt this way.
-Last year, a student stood on the Phi Beta Sigma Fraternity, Inc., plot behind Lakeside dinning hall and took a Snapchat selfie of it.
+Last year, a student stood on the Phi Beta Sigma Fraternity, Inc., plot behind Lakeside Dining Hall and took a Snapchat selfie of it.

 While Foster said she could not pinpoint a specific reason for the vandalism, she said it is a chance to discuss the seven NPHC organizations at Elon — and their traditions — more in depth.